 Are you looking for a walk in the Yorkshire Dales that doesn’t involve walking up a massive hill and still has great views?
 Then this Grimwith Reservoir walk is perfect for you!

 The reservoir is the largest one owned by Yorkshire Water, who supply water to the four Yorkshire counties and various metropolitan areas.

-Given that the walk takes about just over 4 miles, it is ideal for individuals, couples, families, dog walkers and runners.
+And given that the walk takes about just over 4 miles, it’s ideal for individuals, couples, families, dog walkers and runners.
 The walking route detailed below is pretty much entirely flat and forms a circular loop around the scenic Grimwith Reservoir in the south-eastern Dales.

 Here, I’ve assembled all the information and resources you need for a stress-free and relaxing walk in the Yorkshire countryside.
-Below, you’ll find information on getting to the reservoir, parking, completing the route (including a Grimwith Reservoir walk map) and all the usual frequently asked questions!
+Below, you’ll find information on getting to the reservoir, where to park for free, completing the route (including a Grimwith Reservoir map of the path) and all the usual frequently asked questions!

 Distance: 4.3 miles/7 kilometres

 Start and endpoint: Grimwith Reservoir Car Park

 Grimwith Reservoir is located on the south-eastern edge of the Yorkshire Dales National Park.

 The reservoir is nestled in the North Yorkshire hills approximately 950 feet above sea level.
 As such, both the walk and road routes leading to the reservoir are very scenic.
 Particularly, if you get to drive through the quintessential, local Yorkshire towns like Pateley Bridge, Grassington or Otley on the way.

 The location of the reservoir makes it easily accessible from much of northern England.
 Leeds, Bradford and Burnley are all 30 miles (1 hour) away, while Harrogate and Ripon are both 20 miles (30 minutes) away.